HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

     git clone https://github.com/HandBrake/HandBrake.git && cd HandBrake

+Initialize and update all submodules.

+    git submodule update --init --recursive

 You may build and install the additional dependencies using the included script.
 Feel free to choose a different output path, if desired.

     scripts/mac-toolchain-build /usr/local